 ROs can only carry out market research, conduct feasibility studies or work as a liaison on behalf of the parent company.
 ROs may not conduct business directly or on behalf of the parent company.
 ROs cannot ship, transship, or store goods in Singapore.
 American firms can either work through an agent or distributor to do so or establish their own commercial presence.

 For Branch Offices, the Companies Act requires a foreign company to appoint a minimum of one authorized representative who is ordinarily resident in Singapore, i.e. one who is a Singaporean Citizen, a Singapore Permanent Resident, or a person who has been issued an EntrePass.

 Establishing a Singapore Business

-With its strategic location and well- developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter Asia markets.
-There have been instances where visitors from the region saw a franchise concept in Singapore and were interested in bringing it back to their own countries.
-In 2016, Singapore attracted over 16.4 million visitors from around the world.
+With its strategic location and well-developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter Asian markets.
+In 2017, Singapore attracted over 17.4 million visitors from around the world.
 The country’s multi-ethnic society also makes it an ideal location for foreign franchisors to test their concepts and use the reaction to gauge the acceptance of their franchise in Asia.
-There are also opportunities for U.S. franchisors to work with Singapore companies to access markets in nearby countries.
-Singapore investors may buy franchise licenses for additional markets in the Southeast Asian region and not for Singapore alone.

 Return to Top